The Pegaga gas field is located within Block SK320 offshore Sarawak, Malaysia.

 Based on the data from the surveys, the M5 discovery was successfully appraised in 2012 by the M5-2 appraisal well, which was drilled to a total depth of 2,060m and successfully delineated the extent of the reservoir.

-The Sintok-1 well was drilled at a total depth of 2,775m and led to the discovery of the Sintok field.
+The Sintok-1 well was drilled to a total depth of 2,775m and led to the discovery of the Sintok field.
 The well intersected a gas column of 290m.

 Pegaga field was discovered via the drilling of the Pegaga-1 well.